Chirag-Jani/90DaysDSA/README.md

 Day 40 -

 - Flaten a binary tree
-- nodes at distance K in binary tree
+- nodes at distance K in a binary tree

 ---